femga/rdr3_discoveries/AI/ENTITY_PROOFS/README.md

         return (full_bit_mask & flag_to_check) ~= 0;
     end

- 	-- is_flag_active(all_active_flags,8)  -- Сhecking if "collision proof flag" 8 is active.
+ 	-- is_flag_active(all_active_flags,8)  -- Checking if "collision proof flag" 8 is active.
 Returns FALSE in this example.

 ```